-If you think you have IBS, but have some of the symptoms listed above, don't attempt to self-diagnose.
-Consult with your doctor.
+Don't attempt to self-diagnose if you think you have IBS and have some of the symptoms listed above.
+Talk to your doctor.

 IBS is often confused with inflammatory bowel disease (IBD).
-The names may sound similar, but they are not the same and require very different treatment approaches.
+The names may sound similar, but they aren’t the same and require very different treatment approaches.

 IBD is a group of chronic or recurring diseases of the gastrointestinal tract.
 In IBD, the immune system malfunctions, attacking cells in the intestines.
 The body responds by sending white blood cells to the intestinal linings, resulting in chronic inflammation.
 The two most common forms of IBD are Crohn’s disease and ulcerative colitis.

 Although many symptoms are similar to those of IBS, people with Crohn's are more likely to have fever, rectal bleeding, weight loss, and a decrease in appetite.
-People with Crohn's are at increased risk of colon cancer.
+People with Crohn's have an increased risk of colon cancer.

-Celiac disease is an intolerance to gluten.
-In addition to other symptoms, this can cause vomiting, weight loss, and foul-smelling stool.
-It can also lead to anemia, bone or joint pain, seizures, and rash.
+- Celiac disease is a digestive disorder triggered by gluten.
+This is a protein found in barley, rye, and wheat.
+In addition to other symptoms, celiac disease can cause vomiting, weight loss, and foul-smelling stool.
+It may also lead to anemia, bone or joint pain, seizures, and rash.

-While the two conditions share many symptoms, endometriosis can also result in painful periods, painful intercourse, and bleeding between periods.
+- Endometriosis and IBS share many symptoms, especially pelvic pain.
+However, endometriosis involves the uterus, and not the digestive system.
+It can result in painful periods, painful intercourse, and bleeding between periods.

-With dyspepsia, you'll likely feel discomfort in your upper abdomen, sometimes after eating, but not related to using the bathroom.
+- Dyspepsia can cause discomfort in the upper abdomen, sometimes after eating, but not related to using the bathroom.